Mohmed3del/DevOps-project/README.md

 - Configure System:
   - Slack => Workspace: the workspace that has Jenkins CI , Credential: slacktoken , Default channel: the channel selected for Jenkins CI
   - SonarQube servers => check mark "Environment variables" , Name: sonarserver , Server URL: http://{your sonarqube server ip}:9000 , Server authentication token: sonartoken
-- Create Pipeline and check mark "GitHub hook trigger for GITScm polling", choose the pipeline to be from SCM, then fork my repo branch ci and use it as Repository URL
+- Create Pipeline and check mark "GitHub hook trigger for GITScm polling", choose the pipeline to be from SCM, then fork my repo branch jenkins_CI and use it as Repository URL

 #### run the pipeline manauly, it will abort due to a SonarQube webhook not being configured